relogamimano/Conway-s-Game-of-Life-in-RISC-V-Assembly/README.md

 Unlike proprietary architectures (e.g., x86, ARM), RISC-V is an open standard, allowing free and unrestricted use.
 RISC-V is gaining popularity due to its openness, flexibility, and growing community of developers and researchers.
 That is why I made the best use of it for this project.

-This program is initially meant to be run on a Gecko5 board.
-However, a few vscode extensions allows us to simulate the board.
 ## Requirements and installation
 ### Extensions
-The following vscode extensions are necessary to run and visualize the program.
+In absence of a gecko5 board, the following vscode extensions allow us to run and visualize the program.
 - Verilog-HDL/SystemVerilog/Bluespec SystemVerilog for Verilog/SystemVerilog support.
 - RISC-V Support for RISC-V assembly support.
 - cs200 for visualizing RTL simulation and RISC-V emulation for this course.